Have you set up an email list for marketing to parents? Are you wondering how you can build your list? Here are 15 free ways to grow your email list:

 #15.
 Invite People to an Event and have them register

 If you have a customer evening or product launch or some event planned, then invite people to attend via an online registration form which will enable you to capture their email for your list.
+Again add an opt in to the event registration form to consent to go on your mailing list.

 You might also like reading Why List Building is Crucial For Your Business Success